sbiermanlytle/php-user-manager/README.md

 This repo contains an open source php user management application.
 It is minimal but robust, and very easily extendable.

-The software is NOT based on the MVC model.
-It is designed with a paradigm I call Application-Router-Controller-View, or ARCV.
+It is designed with a paradigm called Application-Router-Controller-View, or ARCV.

 The application has a debugger that tracks and displays all data interactions and failures, including SQL errors